anderschbe/password-strength-meter/README.md

   animateSpeed: 'fast', // the above animation speed
   username: false, // select the username field (selector or jQuery instance) for better password checks
   usernamePartialMatch: true, // whether to check for username partials
+  containsUsername: 'The password contains the username',
-  minimumLength: 4 // minimum password length (below this threshold, the score is 0) });
+  minimumLength: 4 // minimum password length (below this threshold, the score is 0)
+  shortPass: 'The password is too short',
+  minimumNumbers: 0,
+  notEnoughNumbers: 'The Password needs at least 0 numbers',
+  minimumSymbols: 0,
+  notEnoughSymbols: 'The Password needs at least 0 symbols',
+  minimumLowerChars: 0,
+  notEnoughLowerChars: 'The Password needs at least 0 lower chars',
+  minimumUpperChars: 0,
+  notEnoughUpperChars: 'The Password needs at least 0 upper chars',
+  minimumChars: 1,
+  notEnoughChars: 'The Password needs at least 1 chars',
+  customSteps: { // optional, use/change if you want to replace the base-steps
+    0: 'Weak; try combining letters & numbers',
+    34: 'Medium; try using special characters',
+    68: 'Strong password'
+  },
+});
 ~~~